 This form is used only for exams administered with College Board-approved accommodations.
 Before the administration, the SSD coordinator will print out a NAR for each exam for each student testing with accommodations.
 If a student is approved for extended time, the SSD coordinator or I will indicate how much time the student has been approved for by part or by section, and the amount of approved break time will also be noted.
 You will need to indicate the actual amount of time that the student uses for each part and section.
 You do not need to complete the Section I Time and Section II Time portions of the NAR for students who are not approved for extended time.
-If a student is approved for a break accommodation, the Extra or Extended Break Time portion should be completed.
+If a student is approved for a break accommodation, the Extra or Extended Break Time portion must be completed.

 The completed NAR for all students must be returned to me with your exam materials.
-In addition, we advise students to bring their SSD Student Accommodations Letters to the testing room as additional verification that they are entitled to these accommodations.
-If a student refuses accommodations and is not 18 years old, they must have a letter from parents agreeing to this.
+In addition, we advise students to bring their SSD Student Accommodations Letters to the testing room as additional verification that they are approved for these accommodations.
+If a student refuses accommodations and is not 18 years old, they must have a letter from their parent or guardian agreeing to this.
+If a student refuses accommodations and is over 18, the student must sign a letter agreeing to this.